colgate-cosc465-spring24/lab02/README.md

 ```
 where `PORT` is replaced with the port number (an integer between 1 and 65535) on which the server is waiting for a connection.

-You should call the appropriate socket functions in the `main` function to allow a client to connect to the knock, knock server.
+Add calls to the appropriate socket functions in the `main` function in `knock.py` to allow a client to connect to the knock, knock server.

 #### Testing
 You can use the program `netcat` to help you test your code.
 First, start your knock, knock server using a randomly choosen port number between `5000` and `65000`.
 Then, in a separate terminal window connected to the same tigers server, start `netcat` using the following command: